JackSilburn/ATR2/README.md

     1. Navigate to 'protractor.conf.js' and uncomment the github Url and comment the localhost Url.
 Save.
     2. Navigate to 'auth.service.ts' and uncomment the github Url and comment the localhost Url.
 Save.
     3. Navigate to 'configs.ts' and uncomment the production appId and comment the development appId.
 Save.
-    4. Open the atr-manifest.xml file and comment all instances of localhost and uncomment all instances of the production URL.
-Save.

 (Undo these changes to return to development)